PyMoDAQ/PyMoDAQ/docs/src/quick_start.rst

 Control a real instrument
 -------------------------

-Things get more complicated when it comes to control a real instrument.
 In principle, PyMoDAQ can control any instrument.
-However, each specific instrument needs a piece of code to be compatible with it, which we call an :term:`instrument plugin <plugin>`.
+However, each specific hardware needs a supplementary package to be compatible with it, which we call an :term:`instrument plugin <plugin>`.

 List of supported instruments